 Okay, so, what are the best positions to make her squirt during sex?

-Choose your position carefully if you want to make your woman squirt during sex because the only way you will be able to do it is if your cock is stimulating her g-spot (ie the glans of your penis rubs past her g-spot as you thrust.)
+Choose your position carefully because the only way you will be able to do it is if your cock is stimulating her g-spot.

-However penis girth can be important because it helps maintain good contact with the g-spot, and also helps to ‘seal’ the vagina creating alternating pressure and vacuum that’s helps turn the woman on and bring her to orgasm.
+The length of the penis is considered unimportant in this respect because the g-spot is only a few inches inside the vagina.
+However, penis girth can be important because it helps maintain good contact with the g-spot.
+It also helps to ‘seal’ the vagina creating alternating pressure and a vacuum that helps turn the woman on and bring her to orgasm.